elizabethnewman/hessQuik/hessQuik/tests/README.md

 test_networks.py
 test_network_weight_derivatives.py
 ```
 The first three test the gradients and Hessians with respect to the inputs.
-The last test checks the gradients of the networks with respect to the network weights computing using PyTorch's automatic differentiation.
+The last test checks the gradients of the networks with respect to the network weights computed using PyTorch's automatic differentiation.

 ### For Contributors